-- 1) At the "voting meeting," the Committee Chairperson will first determine that a quorum exists and then present the ratings for each function to the appropriate groups. - 2) After a presentation of the ratings for each candidate, the Committee Chairperson will present biographical information on the candidate, indicate whether the candidate is in the year that a decision must be made regarding his or her tenure, review the ratings, summarize any written comments from the IEF's, review the criteria and standards which apply to the decision, and open the floor for discussion. - 3) When discussion has ceased, the Committee Chairperson will distribute a set of ballots appropriate to the decision in question.
+- 1) At the Candidate Review Meeting, the Committee Chairperson will first determine that a quorum exists and then present the ratings for each function to the appropriate groups. - 2) After a presentation of the ratings for each candidate, the Committee Chairperson or Assistant Chair will present biographical information on the candidate, indicate whether the candidate is in the year that a decision must be made regarding his or her tenure, review the ratings, summarize any written comments from the Inital Evaluation Forms, review the criteria and standards which apply to the decision, and open the floor for discussion. - 3) When discussion has ceased, the meeting will adjourn.
+The Committee Chairperson will send electronic templates for the set of ballots appropriate to the decision(s) in question.
 The ballot will allow the Committee member to vote "yes," "no," or "abstain" and will have an ample space for the written rationale.
 The ballot will contain the name of the candidate and the nature of the decision regarding tenure or promotion.
+Completed ballots must be submitted to the Committee Chairperson within five calendar days of the meeting.
+Submission and vote counting procedures outlined above in the discussion of the Initial Evaluation Forms will be repeated.
 Only "yes" and "no" votes will be counted in determining whether a recommendation is favorable or unfavorable.
-A record of all votes will be forwarded as
+A record of all votes will be forwarded as explained in the Faculty Manual.
+A favorable recommendation will require that more than 50 percent of the "yes/no" votes cast were "yes."
+Only under unusual circumstances (see note on page 2) will a committee member who did not attend the Candidate Review Meeting be allowed to cast an absentee ballot.
+This privilege is at the discretion of the Committee.